poissonconsulting/bbousuite/paper/paper.md

 # Summary

-Boreal Caribou (*Rangifer tarandus caribou*) are ...
+Although many animal populations are managed based on their abundance [@williams_analysis_2002], in the case of mobile herding populations, such as boreal caribou (*Rangifer tarandus caribou*), which have large ranges, reliable abundance estimates can be impractical to obtain.
+Consequently, such populations are commonly managed based on their population growth rate ($\lambda$) which can be estimated from the population recruitment (R) and adult female survival (S) rates [@hatter_moose_1991].

-The `bbou` suite of R packages is a set of R packages to facilitate analysis of Boreal Caribou survival and recruitment data to estimate population growth.
+The `bbou` suite of R packages is a set of R packages to facilitate analysis of Boreal Caribou survival and recruitment data to estimate population growth ($\lambda$).
 The `bboushiny` R package provides a Graphical User Interface to `bboutools`.

 # Statement of need